 - Sewer capital covers the cost of capital improvements such as line replacements and major repairs.

 Utility bills are computed based on water usage for a 2 month period.
-Usage is billed in units of 100 cubic feet, equal to approximately 748 gallons of water.
+Usage is billed in units of 100 cubic feet or 1,000 gallons depending on if you have received a new water meter.
 If you are concerned about a high usage reading, first check for a dripping faucet or running toilet.
 Also check the meter for movement when no water is being used.